DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 INTRO TO PORT SECURITY

-- PORT SECURITY is a security feature of Cisco SWITCHES
+- PORT SECURITY is a security feature of Cisco switches
-- It allows you to control WHICH SOURCE MAC ADDRESS(ES) are allowed to enter the SWITCHPORT
+- It allows you to control which source MAC address(es) are allowed to enter the switchport
-- If an unauthorized SOURCE MAC ADDRESS enters the PORT, an ACTION will be TAKEN
+- If an unauthorized source MAC address enters the port, an action will be taken
-    - The DEFAULT action is to place the INTERFACE in an “err-disabled” state
+    - The default action is to place the interface in an “err-disabled” state

 ![image](https://github.com/psaumur/CCNA/assets/106411237/92f4ce9b-8fb4-4d57-b200-f41c7d5236ee)

-- When you enable PORT SECURITY on an INTERFACE with the DEFAULT settings, one MAC ADDRESS is allowed
+- When you enable port security on an interface with the default settings, one MAC address is allowed
-    - You can configure the ALLOWED MAC ADDRESS manually
+    - You can configure the ALLOWED MAC address manually
-    - If you DO NOT configure it manually, the SWITCH will allow the first SOURCE MAC ADDRESS that enters the INTERFACE
+    - If you DO NOT configure it manually, the SWITCH will allow the first source MAC address that enters the interface
-- You can CHANGE the MAXIMUM number of MAC ADDRESSES allowed
+- You can CHANGE the MAXIMUM number of MAC addresses allowed
-- A COMBINATION of manually configured MAC ADDRESSES and DYNAMICALLY LEARNED ADDRESSES is possible
+- A COMBINATION of manually configured MAC addresses and DYNAMICALLY LEARNED addresses is possible

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0b6e8053-6819-4e02-ae28-4699a5c9c92d)